City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 - Write Wiki documentation.

-- Record feature demonstration videos.
+- Record demonstration videos.

-- Final code cleanup and commenting.
+- Final code cleanup.

 Deliverables